How to Make Buckeye Candy

 Can I Use Natural Peanut Butter?

-No. You need to stick with the "unhealthy" "normal" full of oils and sugars kind of peanut butter.
+No. You need to stick with the "normal" full of oils and sugars kind of peanut butter.

 Natural peanut butter will not work in this recipe.